Employer Sponsored

 • Generally faster visa processing than ENS, however dependent on DHA processing times

-Temporary Work Visa (457)
+Temporary Work Visa (SC457)

-This is the popular temporary work visa which has been replaced by the Temporary Skills Shortage Visa (TSS) as on 18 March 2018.
+This is the popular temporary work visa which has been replaced by the Temporary Skills Shortage (TSS) as on 18 March 2018.

-This visa program is no longer in place.
+This program is no longer in place.

 Temporary Work (Short Stay Specialist) (400)

-As the name suggests, the Short Stay Specialist visa is a short stay visa for skilled professionals undertaking highly specialised work or work that is in Australia’s national interest.
+As the name suggests, the Short Stay Specialist is a short stay visa for skilled professionals undertaking highly specialised work or work that is in Australia’s national interest.

-Two visa streams:
+Two streams:

 1. Highly Specialised Work Stream

-This requires the applicant to demonstrate that they have skills not readily available in Australia, for example: in demand skills particularly relating to STEM industries; or if there are limited resources available in a specified skill set in Australia.The work must be likely to be completed within 3 months and must not be ongoing in nature.
+This requires the applicant to demonstrate that they have skills not readily available in Australia, for example: in demand skills particularly relating to STEM industries; or if there are limited resources available in a specified skill set in Australia.
+The work must be likely to be completed within 3 months and must not be ongoing in nature.
 Six months duration can be considered where there is a strong business case.
-If there is a requirement for the position to be filled for longer duration than 6 months, a TSS (482) visa should be considered.Note: Paid work in the entertainment industry is specifically excluded from the 400 visa, unless if the production will not be broadcasted in Australia or the visit is purely for promotional purposes.
+If there is a requirement for the position to be filled for longer duration than 6 months, a TSS (SC482) should be considered.
+Note: Paid work in the entertainment industry is specifically excluded from the SC400, unless if the production will not be broadcasted in Australia or the visit is purely for promotional purposes.

 2. Australia’s Interests Stream